 Parkway Elementary School

-- Parkway Elementary School's student population of 513 students has grown by 5% over five school years.
+Parkway Elementary School's student population of 507 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-3|

 |Total Students||507 students|

 Parkway Elementary School is ranked within the top 30% of all 2,029 schools in Wisconsin (based off of combined math and reading proficiency testing data) for the 2017-18 school year.